In-Context Algebra: Introduction

 \section{Introduction}

-Much of the performance of language models (LMs) can be attributed to the power of the token embedding, for example pre-encoding the attribute \emph{female} in the embedding for ``\texttt{Queen},''~\citep{mikolov2013distributed} or pre-encoding \emph{divisible-by-two} within the embedding of the token ``\texttt{108}''~\citep{zhou2024fourier, hu2025understanding, kantamneni2025trigonometry, nikankin2025arithmetic}.
-Yet the hallmark of abstract reasoning is the ability to work with words and symbols whose meaning is unknown ahead of time.
+The hallmark of abstract reasoning is the ability to work with words and symbols whose meaning is unknown ahead of time \citep{newell1980physical, lampinen2024language}.
+Yet much of the performance of language models (LMs) can be attributed to the power of the token embedding, for example pre-encoding the attribute \emph{female} in the embedding for ``\texttt{Queen},''~\citep{mikolov2013distributed} or pre-encoding \emph{divisible-by-two} within the embedding of the token ``\texttt{108}''~\citep{zhou2024fourier, hu2025understanding, kantamneni2025trigonometry, nikankin2025arithmetic}.
 What mechanisms can a transformer language model employ if it is unable to pre-encode solutions in the embeddings of the words?

 In this work, we devise a simple in-context learning setting where tokens serve as pure variables, acquiring meaning only through their interactions within each sequence.
-That will allow us to ask: What computational strategies do transformers develop when deprived of meaningful embeddings?
+This allows us to ask: What computational strategies do transformers develop when deprived of meaningful embeddings?

-We adopt a familiar arithmetic problem setting, training small transformers to predict answers to arithmetic problems sampled from finite algebraic groups.
+We adopt a familiar arithmetic problem setting, training small transformers to predict answers to arithmetic problems sampled from finite groups.
 What makes our setting unique is that each token is a variable that can represent any algebraic element: the meaning of each token is only fixed within a single sequence.
-Unlike previous studies of the emergence of arithmetic reasoning~\citep{power2022grokking, zhang2022unveiling, nanda2023grokking, zhong2023clock}, solving problems in this setting forces models to infer structure solely from observations of contextual relationships rather than relying on pre-encoded information within each token.
+Complementary to previous studies of emergent arithmetic reasoning~\citep{power2022grokking, zhang2022unveiling, nanda2023grokking, zhong2023clock}, solving problems in this setting forces models to infer structure solely from observations of contextual relationships~\citep{piantadosi2022meaningreference} rather than relying on fixed information encoded within token embeddings.